Iben Lyskjær Heimann at Google Scholar

 Biobanks

-To ensure efficient patient recruitment and monitoring of clinical outcomes we have established a prospectively longitudinally collection of samples from all RCC patients receiving a nephrectomy at Aarhus University Hospital.
+To ensure efficient patient recruitment and monitoring of clinical outcomes we have established a prospectively longitudinally collection of samples from all RCC patients receiving a nephrectomy at Aarhus University Hospital in the KIDNEY-PAGER trial.
+See trial protocol at PubMed.

 Furthermore, samples from the NORDIC-SUN trial is biobanked.